alvarobartt/investpy/README.md

 ### Crypto Currencies Data Retrieval

-It has recently been included crypto currency data retrieval functions.
-All the crypto currencies that are available in Investing for data retrieval are, so on, available in investpy.
+Crypto currencies support has recently been included, so as to let the user retrieve data and information from any available crypto at Investing.com.
+Please note that some crypto currencies do not have available data indexed at Investing.com so that it can not be retrieved using investpy neither, even though they are just a few, take it into consideration.

-So to ease investpy's usage, a sample will be presented below of how to retrieve the past 5 years of data from Bitcoin (BTC):
+As already presented previously, historical data retrieval using investpy is really easy.
+The piece of code presented below shows how to retrieve the past years of historical data from Bitcoin (BTC).

 ````python
 import investpy